ReBatch-ML/AnswerSearch/README.md

 ```
 Kubectl get pods
 ```
-all 3 need to be running (1/1) in order for Milvus to work.
+All 3 need to be running (1/1) in order for Milvus to work.

 In order to install Milvus run:
 ```